kitctf/www/_posts/2014-11-13-getting-started.md

 After that a good idea is to grab a disassembler (see our tools page [here](/tools)) and compile some self written c code.
 Afterwards load the binary into your disassembler of choice to see what the compiler generated.
 This will give you a good feeling for assembly and help you recognize patterns and functions in disassembled binaries.
 You can also take a look at some crackmes (for example from [here](http://www.crackmes.de/)) to get some hands-on experience.

-Moreover there is the book ["Reversing - Secrets of Reverse Engineering"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-0764574817.html) which I can recommend.
+Moreover I can recommend the book ["Reversing - Secrets of Reverse Engineering"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-0764574817.html) and (if you already have some reversing skills) ["Practical Reverse Engineering"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118787315,subjectCd-CSJ0.html).